Jmkap/rasa-chatbot/README.md

 - This is where the knowledge base is loaded, forms are modified, impressions are made, or any specific undefined algorithm is done.

 - Each function represents a custom action and some functions are already existing actions that are overridden for more specific uses (like Validate*FormName*Form)
-	(more info on these online/documentation)
+	(more info on this online / documentation)

 - We are also able to store entities from other sources into the chatbot's existing entities, provided that the stored entities are the appropriate/expected data type (look at domain.yml for entities)